AppPlatform-Templates/pocketbase-appplatform/USING_POCKETBASE.md

 4. **You're logged in!** You'll see the PocketBase Admin Dashboard.

+> **⚠️ IMPORTANT**:
+> - There's no default admin account - you MUST create this on first visit
+> - **Create your admin IMMEDIATELY** after deployment (before the app is publicly accessible)
+> - If someone else accesses `/_/` first, they'll create the admin account
-> **Important**: There's no default admin account.
-You MUST create this on first visit.
-If you're using ephemeral storage (SQLite), this admin will be lost on redeployment.
+> - If using ephemeral storage (SQLite), this admin will be lost on redeployment
+> - If you lose your password, see [Troubleshooting](#lost-admin-password--cant-access-admin-ui)

 ### Step 2: Explore the Admin Dashboard